ska-telescope/ska-data-lifecycle/docs/src/guides/dp_cluster.md

 ### Steps 2-6: ska-dlm REST API

 The source code below demonstrates how to register a data item on the Acacia storage.
+_Note that at the time of writing (07 Feb 2025), the restful endpoint tutorial only works by either:
+(1) running this with VPN access or (2) running this from a terminal session inside the cluster using http://ska-dlm-gateway.dp-yanda.svc.cluster.local_

 ```python
 from requests import Session